Plondone/qPCR/README.md

 # qpcrviia7
 Package for qPCR analysis made especially for data obtained with Viia 7 Real-time PCR system.

+## Website

+You can also find explanation about this package on https://scil-leuven.github.io/qpcrviia7/

 ## Prior knowledge

 Make sure you have some knowledge about [R](https://cran.r-project.org/) and [tidyverse](https://www.tidyverse.org/).
 You can find R and tidyverse tutorials online, a good website with online courses is [Datacamp](https://www.datacamp.com/).